joshua-glazer/TetrisMusic/README.md

 # TetrisMusic

-The music code for a Tetris game programmed for an STM32F401RE.
+Music code for a Tetris game programmed on an STM32F401RE microcontroller.
 The full project is elsewhere...

 ---------------
 How it works: